ontop/ontop-website/guide/databases/postgres.md

 ## Nested Type Support

 Ontop implements explicit compatibility with the PostgreSQL array type `T[]`.
-When used with the [_Flatten Lens_](../guide/advanced/lenses.md#flattenlens), it is able to automatically infer the type of the result column.
+When used with the [flatten lens](/guide/advanced/lenses#flattenlens), it is able to automatically infer the type of the result column.

-Furthermore, the _Flatten Lens_ can also be used with the `JSON` and `JSONB` datatypes, which are both recognized by Ontop.
+Furthermore, the flatten lens can also be used with the `JSON` and `JSONB` datatypes, which are both recognized by Ontop.
 For these types, however, Ontop cannot infer the output type of the flattened column.

-### Struct Access:
+### Struct Access
  In PostgreSQL, individual struct objects can be accessed by SQL expressions using the "dot operator" on the struct column.
 In Ontop, this feature is not currently supported.

 Should any of their elements still be required, then a workaround can be performed by first transforming the struct into a JSON object and then accessing it using JSON functions.